Sinking Fund Formula (Table of Contents)

 - n – Number of payments per year

-In other words, we can see what is the Periodic Payment needed by :
+In other words, we can see what the Periodic Payment needed by :

 Examples of Sinking Fund Formula (With Excel Template)

-Let’s take an example to understand the calculation of Sinking Fund formula in a better manner.
+Let’s take an example to understand the calculation of the Sinking Fund formula in a better manner.

-Consider a food retail company A, which is doing well in its business and to expand its business operations, they want to raise money through debt route.
-So that is why they have issued $50,000 worth of bonds, which mature in 10 years and has a sinking fund provision.
+Consider a retail food company, A, which is doing well in its business, and to expand its business operations, they want to raise money through debt.
+So that is why they have issued $50,000 worth of bonds, which mature in 10 years and have a sinking fund provision.

 Solution: